Shippable/admiral/releaseNotes/master.md

   - Key-Value pair integrations when used in a CI project, do not show any key-value pair data in plaintext in the script tab.
   - Text alignment issues in SPOG have been fixed for the Microsoft Edge browser.
   - Improved the UX of the Billing page.
+  - Ubuntu 16.04 Node initialization scripts do not set aufs as a storage driver.
+Storage driver is not set so that Docker         daemon can choose the most appropriate storage driver.

 ## Custom Nodes